 March may be Women’s History Month, but we think strong women should be celebrated throughout the entire year.

-This month, pick up one (or all) of these books that focus on female empowerment.
-And remember to encourage and support other women.
-Not just this month.
-But this lifetime.
+If you want to be inspired, pick up one (or all) of these books that focus on female empowerment.
+And remember to encourage and support other women as you go throughout your day.
+And your life.

 All the Single Ladies by Rebecca Traister